IN THIS ARTICLE

 Code directory.
-The DefaultGem template provides the following boilerplate code for the Gem’s source code in the
+The DefaultGem template provides the following boilerplate code in the

 Code/Source directory of your Gem.

-You can view the Gem’s source code from a Gem that you created or from the DefaultGem template that’s located in the
+You can browse the Gem’s source code from a Gem that you created or from the DefaultGem template that’s located in the

 The following files are the code components of a Gem.

-For more information on modules and their responsibilities in O3DE, refer to Gem Module System.
+For more information on modules and their responsibilities in O3DE, refer to the overview of the Gem Module System.

 <Gem>EditorSystemComponent class is the system component class for managing the Editor module.
 You can use this class to program Editor functionality.
 For example, if your Gem implements a component or a window that appears in the O3DE Editor.